ironmonk88/monks-wall-enhancement/README.md

 When selected, dragging a wall point to a new location will also move any other wall points that exactly overlapped the first one.
 So instead of having to move both wall points to the new location it will maintain the connection between wall joints and move the second one.
 Saves me some time when editing lengths of wall.

 ### Double-click to create a new drag point
-If you want to split a wall into two parts, enabling this, then selecting a section of wall, then double-clicking somewhere along the line will split it into two parts.
+If you want to split a wall into two parts, enabling this, then double-clicking somewhere along the line will split it into two parts.
-Currently there's a small issue with it, and the draw tool needs to be selected, not the select tool.

 ### Join points
 While having some wall segments selected, it will go throught he points and find ones that are close to each other, and match them up.
+If you have snap to grid on it won't join points, to use this feature you need to be holding down the shift key.

 ### Free hand wall drawing
 Toggle this setting on and when you draw a wall you can draw it like you would a line.
 When you release the button, it will try and find the most economical use of line segments to create the wall.
 This is great for cave walls, you can draw along the edge of the cavern image and have a very reasonable approximation.

+### Toggle Secret Door
+Holding down the CTRL key while Right Clicking a door will toggle it from being a secret door to a regular door.

 ## Bug Reporting
 I'm sure there are lots of issues with it.
 It's very much a work in progress.